U.S. Economy Added 200,000 Jobs In January; Wages Rose

 Loading...

-That means the economy has now added jobs for 88 months in a row.

-Average hourly earnings rose by 9 cents to $26.74, with a year-over-year growth of 2.9 percent — the highest rate of growth BLS recorded since June 2009.
+Average hourly earnings rose by 9 cents to $26.74, with a year-over-year growth of 2.9 percent — the highest rate of growth the BLS recorded since June 2009.

 The unemployment rate held steady at 4.1 percent.